usmansbk/blog-draft/markdowns/redux.md

 ## Seperation of Concern

-One of the core principles of good software design is the seperation of concern.
-In the front-end world, this means we should minimize how we mix UI logic and app logic.
+One of the core principles of good software design is the separation of concerns.
+This means we shouldn't mix UI code with State logic code.
 Example:

 ```js
 const todos = []; // state